 4. Party at an art cafe

-Of course, not all art cafés in Tblisi turn into dance parties.
-Try a coffee or lunch at one of these more traditional and beautiful cafes:
+Of course, not all art cafes in Tbilisi turn into dance parties.
+Try brunch at one of these beautifully designed cafes:

-- Linville (11 Kote Afkhazi St.): a great spot in the backstreets near Liberty Square.
-Walk up the crooked steps into what looks like a wallpaper shop owner’s apartment.
-It’s a lovely place for a rest when exploring the area.
+- Cafe Linville - a peaceful spot in the backstreets near Liberty Square.
+Walk up the crooked steps into what looks like the apartment of a wallpaper shop owner.

 For more cafes like this, see our list of unique cafes and restaurants in Tbilisi.

-6. Enjoy a night at one of the world’s best techno clubs
+6. Go dancing at one of the world’s best techno clubs

-In Georgia, techno has become somewhat of a political statement for freedom of expression, against the traditional orthodox ways.
-On May 12, 2018, the now world renowned Bassiani night club became a political battleground between the young left and the old right in the country.
+In Georgia, techno has become somewhat of a political statement for freedom of expression against the traditional orthodox ways.
+On May 12, 2018, the world renowned Bassiani nightclub became a political battleground between the young left and the old right in the country.
 That night, armed SWAT police raided the club making several arrests.
-The next day, thousands protested by dancing in the streets in Liberty square.
+The next day, thousands protested by dancing in the streets of Liberty Square.

-When visiting Bassiani you can feel the appreciation people have for the inclusive, no judgement environment where you have the freedom to be who you want to be.
-It is unlike most other clubs in the world.
-There are no bottle service booths, people dance respectfully on the dance floor, great cheers erupt at peaks in the music and the sound system is perfectly tuned so you won’t need ear plugs.
+When visiting Bassiani you can feel the appreciation people have for the inclusive, non-judgemental environment, where you have the freedom to be who you want to be.
+It's unlike most other clubs in the world.
+There are no bottle service booths, people dance respectfully on the dance floor, cheers erupt at peaks in the music and the sound system is perfectly tuned so you won’t need earplugs.

-Bassiani is only open one night a week (typically Friday or Saturday) and they take a break in August.
+Bassiani is only open one night a week (typically Friday) and they take a summer break in July/August.
 They have a strict door policy to protect the community.

-Top Tip: register on their website far in advance with your Facebook account to become a member and unlock the ability to buy tickets online.
-Also, you can always check what DJs are playing in the city on Tbilisi’s Resident Advisor listing.
+✔️ Top Tip: register on Bassiani's website far in advance with your Facebook account to become a member and unlock the ability to buy tickets online.

 If there is one restaurant to go to when you’re in Tbilisi, it's Shavi Lomi.
 Although it's becoming more popular, this restaurant is still frequented by locals sitting at long tables merrily eating, drinking and toasting.
-Their garden is an enchanting secluded oasis in the Marjanishvili area of the city.
-Try the off-menu item called Gobe.
-It is their way of doing Pikhali (Georgian dips).
+Their garden is a secluded oasis in the Marjanishvili area of the city.
+Try the off-menu item called Gobi - it's their way of doing Pikhali (Georgian dips).
 It’s best to make a reservation in advance.

 We also loved Mapshalia, an authentic and busy restaurant that provides a very local experience.
 It’s the kind of place where they only serve house wine and you hear people singing and toasting.
-You will be shocked at value.
-Don't be afraid to signal to your server for service.
-We filled up for 20 GEL (~$6.50 USD)!
+You will be shocked at the value.
+We filled up for 20 GEL (~$7.50 USD)!

 8. Treasure hunt at the Dry Bridge flea market

-There are a lot of cool treasures to find in this flea market from traditional handmade jewelry to obscure Russian war memorabilia and Georgian drinking horns (called Kantsi).
-The market sprawls out of Dedaena Park into the streets so make sure to walk the perimeter.
+There are a lot of cool treasures to find in this historic flea market from traditional handmade jewelry to obscure Russian war memorabilia and Georgian drinking horns (called Kantsi).
+The market sprawls out of Dedaena Park into the streets, so make sure to walk the perimeter.

 9. Take a Bolt taxi to Turtle Lake

 The walking loop is 1km around the lake on a paved path.
-Skip the main restaurants at the park entrance and have coffee or lunch at the trendy garden cafe, Tsiskari.
-You can also bring a picnic and sit in the grass or on the small beach.
-There are dance parties in the summer time hosted in the space near the Tsiskari cafe.
+Skip the main restaurants at the park entrance and have coffee or lunch at the trendy garden cafe, Ciskari.

-Tbilisi literally translated means "a warm place".
 There is a longstanding tradition for Georgians to sweat out a hangover in the city's sulphur baths.
-Head over to the Abanotubani bath district, where you'll find different bathhouses all with private or public sulphur rich baths.
+Head over to the Abanotubani district, where you'll find different bathhouses with private or public sulphur rich baths.

-We highly recommend Chreli Abano because they have a reservation system and private rooms.
-Book well in advance especially if you’re going on a weekend.
-Room #1 is by far the best and we recommend 2 hours to fully relax.
-You can skip out on the traditional “massage/rub down”… it’s not so enjoyable.
+We highly recommend Chreli Abano because they have an easy reservation system and nice private rooms.
+Reserve online in advance, especially if you’re going on a weekend.
+Room N1 is our favourite.

-✔️ Top Tip: If you’re still feeling wobbly after the bath you can try one of two other Georgian hangover cures.
-Walk to Culinarium Khasheria and grab a Georgian/Vietnamese “Hangover Cure” soup that tastes like Pho or head over to Passanuri and eat copious amounts of Kinkhali (Georgian dumplings).
+✔️ Top Tip: If you’re still feeling wobbly after the bath, try one of two other Georgian hangover cures.
+Walk to Culinarium Khasheria and grab a Georgian/Vietnamese “Hangover Cure” soup that tastes like Pho or head over to Klike's Kinkhali to eat copious amounts of Kinkhali (Georgian dumplings).

 The oldest known wine making technique originated in Georgia over 8000 years ago!
-Winemakers to this day ferment grapes in earthenware vessels called a Qvevri (pronounced kway-vree).
+Winemakers to this day ferment grapes in earthenware vessels called a Qvevri.
 Georgia is also known to have once had 528 varieties of grapes.
-Unfortunately, during the communist era many of the vineyards that grew more exotic varietals were changed out to supply only the basic few.
+Unfortunately, during the communist era, many of the vineyards that grew more exotic varietals were changed out to supply only the basic few.
 Variety was certainly not seen as the spice of life in that era.

-You may be shocked at the taste of Qveveri wines since they are much sharper and funkier than the barrel aged wines we are accustomed to drinking.
+You may be surprised by the taste of Qveveri wines since they are much funkier than the barrel aged wines we are accustomed to drinking.
 It may take some getting used to, but we find the more you taste, the more you will figure out which ones you like.

-The most popular red grape is Sapaeravi, the most popular white grape is Rkatsateli and there is a delicious amber wine called Kisi which goes very well with salty meat dishes like shashlik.
+The most popular red grape is Saperavi, the most popular white grape is Rkatsateli and there is a delicious amber wine called Kisi, which goes very well with salty meat dishes like shashlik.